 What is the check-in process for flexible liveaboards?

-Check-in is required the day before departure in Khao Lak before 7 pm.
+Check-in is usually required the day before departure in Khao Lak.

-Two of our flexible liveaboard boats’ dive centres require you to ‘check-in’ on any day before your trip.
+Our flexible liveaboard boats’ dive centres prefer you to ‘check-in’ on any day before your trip.
 This is to fit any rental equipment, sign a little bit of paperwork, show your diver card & logbook, and maybe pay the balance of the trip.
-The dive centres are all located in Khao Lak and they close at 7.00 pm.
-Koon9 guests can check in online, but welcome to visit the office totry the gear on if they want to.
+The dive centres are all located in Khao Lak and they usually close at 7.00 pm.
+However, if you really can't make it, the team can plan around this.

 What if I arrive too late to check-in at the dive centre

-If you arrive in Khao Lak too late (after 7.00 pm the day before departure) to visit the dive centre for check-in, it is not ideal but it’s something that we try to manage.
-We need to take full payment online, and if you need to rent any diving equipment such as BCD, wetsuit or fins, we need your height, weight & Euro shoe size.
+If you arrive in Khao Lak too late to visit the dive centre for check-in, it is not ideal but it’s something that we try to manage.
+If you need to rent any diving equipment such as BCD, wetsuit or fins, we need your height, weight & Euro shoe size.
 The dive centre team can then prepare the equipment for you.
 To show your diver certification and logbook, it’s best to give us the information first and show them to the team on board.
+You will not have time to try the wetsuit and other gear on in the morning.

-The online payment & check-in is only possible if you’re staying in a Khao Lak hotel.
-Other than Koon9, our flexible liveaboards do not accept divers who stay in Phuket the night before departure.
+Other than Koon9, our other two flexible liveaboards do not accept divers who stay in Phuket the night before departure.

 What about large luggage items?